Admissions Process and Timeline

 A: We welcome applications to the first year class from international students.
 There are, however, two separate issues that international students need to consider:

-- Cost: Financial aid is offered only to those applicants who are U.S. citizens or permanent residents of the U.S. Persons who are not U.S. citizens or permanent residents must either pay for four years of tuition in advance (current figures can be found in the Student Services Cost of Attendance breakdown), or deposit this sum in an escrow account.
+- Cost: Financial aid is offered only to those applicants who are U.S. citizens or permanent residents of the U.S. Persons who are not U.S. citizens or permanent residents must pay for four years of tuition in advance (current figures can be found in the Student Services Cost of Attendance breakdown).

 - Prior educational experience: We strongly encourage you to complete a minimum of one year of full-time coursework at an American college, and to take courses in chemistry (organic and general), physics, biology and/or English before applying to medical school.
 If you have not completed the equivalent of a U.S. bachelor's degree abroad, you should work towards doing so in the U.S. This provides us, and yourself, with a perspective regarding how well you could do at an American medical college, and thus a basis of comparison with other applicants.
 We suggest this even if you have completed all or part of a medical school curriculum abroad, and even if you have obtained your permanent resident status.